Am Fear Liath Mòr

-In Scottish folklore, Am Fear Liath Mòr (Big Grey Man); /gd/; (also known as the Big Grey Man of Ben Macdui or simply the Greyman) is the name for a presence or creature which is said to haunt the summit and passes of Ben Macdui, the highest peak of the Cairngorms and the second highest peak in the British Isles after Ben Nevis.
+In Scottish folklore, Am Fear Liath Mòr (Big Grey Man); /gd/; (also known as the Big Grey Man of Ben Macdui or simply the Greyman) is the name for a presence or cryptid which is said to haunt the summit and passes of Ben Macdui, the highest peak of the Cairngorms and the second highest peak in the British Isles after Ben Nevis.

 Description

 Although there have been many purported encounters with the Big Grey Man, few eyewitnesses report to have actually seen the creature.
-It is said to be very thin and over ten feet tall, with dark skin and hair, long arms, and broad shoulders.
+It is said to be very thin and over 10 ft tall, with dark skin and hair, long arms, and broad shoulders.
 Most often, the creature remains unseen in the fog of the mountain, with encounters limited to the sound of crunching gravel as it walks behind climbers and a general feeling of unease around the mountain.
 Tangible evidence of its existence is limited to a few photographs of unusual footprints, so the majority relies on the credibility of eyewitness encounters.

 The figure has many similarities with the Brenin Llwyd (Grey King) of Welsh mythology, this figure is also semi-corporeal, silent and uses the mists as a cloak to prey on unwary travellers.
 Unlike the Am Fear Liath, Brenin Llwyd is found in mountainous locations across Wales, and is particularly noted to prey on children.